 First, doctors usually:

-Give you medicine to control bleeding, such as birth control pills or various other female hormones, or sometimes NSAIDs or tranexamic acid
+Give you medicine to control bleeding, such as birth control pills or various other female hormones, or sometimes NSAIDs (nonsteroidal anti-inflammatory drugs) or tranexamic acid

 If medicine doesn’t stop your abnormal uterine bleeding, doctors may do a procedure such as: